-Since last October, we have two illuminated "outdoor" trails.
-One of the two tracks is in semi-indoor which allows to play all the year.
+Since last October, we have had two illuminated “outdoor” tracks.
+One of the two tracks is semi-indoor which allows you to play all year round.

 How does the club work?
-Can an outside player come to play?
+Can an outside player come and play?

 We operate like most clubs with an annual membership feature or with outside players who pay at the 45 minutes session.

 Outside, hours of club permanence, we are committed to being present to meet the demand.

 There are going to be important deadlines around the padel soon?

 Two important deadlines for the club, although we will give more details a little later: